ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 This ensures deterministic selection when multiple line discounts are applicable for the same discount level.

+> [!NOTE]
+> Automatic line discount determination is relevant only when the **Apply Trade Conditions** field is enabled on the sales document and on the relevant document lines.

 ### Current line discount preservation

 When more than one applicable line discount remains, @@name can also consider the **current Line Discount**.

-If the current line discount is still applicable and has the same selection priority as the newly selected line discount, @@name can preserve the current line discount instead of replacing it.
+If the current line discount is still applicable and is equally ranked with the newly selected line discount, @@name can preserve the current line discount instead of replacing it.

 This helps avoid unnecessary changes when the current line discount is still equally valid.